PHP MVC Framework Tutorial

 • Hiding all the complex implementation details

-• Increased developer productivity, this is because the base implementation of activities such as connecting to the database, sanitizing user input etc. are already partially implemented.
+• Increasing developer productivity, because base implementations of activities such as connecting to the database and sanitizing user input are already partially implemented

 PHP MVC Design Pattern